Bhakti-Boob/color-sorting-robot-and-conveyor-arduino/README.md

 # How to Use This Repository
 - `/src/` – Arduino sketch for the robotic arm, conveyor, color sensor and IR sensor integration
-- `/hardware/` – Schematics, wiring diagrams and mechanical drawings
+- `/circuit_diagrams/` – Schematics, wiring diagrams
 - `/docs/` – Detailed project report, photos and videos of the assembled prototype